cavinsaravanan/The-FIRST-Devil-s-Dictionary/dictionary.md

 **The Best Team in FRC(n.):** the team you are on~Mitchell1714

+**The Blue Alliance (n):** A website containing much of the resources necessary for scouting, watching, and record keeping.
+Most often visited more than traditional social media from January-April.~Mrcope9

 **The Cheesy Poofs(n.):** also the best team in the world, FRC 254, trades this spot every other year to Simbotics~Mitchell1714

 **Theory (n.) :** A mythical place where all robot designs work.~MechEng83

 # U

 **Unprocessed litter (n.):** All portions of pool noodles thrown on the field in the last match that haven't been put in the trash can yet.~Billfred

 # V

 **Veteran (n.):** A person or team who has been around a little while, knows what they're getting into, and still comes back.
 Also see lunatic.~EricH

 **VEXpro (n.):** Innovation First's method to make building FRC robots simple after losing the contract on their method to make controlling FRC robots simple.~Billfred